mspaintenjoyer/-Bounded-Blocking-Queue-C-Ring-Buffer-with-pthreads/README.md

-# -Bounded-Blocking-Queue-C-Ring-Buffer-with-pthreads
+# Bounded Blocking Queue (C)

-A thread-safe bounded queue in C using a ring buffer and POSIX threads.
-It demonstrates concurrency primitives (mutex, condition variables), memory layout, and a clean API .
+A minimal, thread-safe bounded queue using a circular buffer and POSIX threads.
+Great for learning producer/consumer patterns and synchronization.

+## Problem statement
+Implementing a fixed-capacity queue that:
+- Stores fixed-size items (blobs)
+- Supports blocking `push` and `pop` with a mutex + condition variables
+- Provides non-blocking `try_push` and `try_pop`
+- Exposes simple stats (`len`, `capacity`)

+## Build and run